-When it comes time to pave your driveway you may want to consider pouring a Concrete Driveway.
+When it comes time to pave your driveway or patio you may want to consider pouring a Concrete Driveway.
 Sure, Burnaby Blacktop are experts in asphalt paving, but we do tonnes of great work using concrete and love the creativity that it allows.
 If you have a special project in mind Concrete may just be the way to go.

 Start by doing your due diligence and homework and look at the different options.
 Concrete Driveway, Asphalt, Paving Stones, or even Rubber Paving are all possible and each offers advantages and limitations.

 You’ve decided that its time for a new driveway or possibly your existing one has deteriorated over time.
-Or maybe you’ve bought or built the house of your dreams and are ready for one of the final steps which are creating the perfect driveway and parking area.
+Or maybe you’ve bought or built the house of your dreams and are ready for one of the final steps which are creating the perfect driveway and patio area.

 Having done your research you are really wowed by some of the concrete driveways you have seen, and you have decided that you’re looking for a strong high impact concrete driveway.
 That said you are concerned about the cost.
 Let’s be honest here, of all the paving options that exist; concrete is typically the most expensive paving option, but not always.
 Furthermore, there are times when it is the only viable option for achieving the goals you have set in terms of look, performance, and function.